7 min read

 Smart Until Disconnected

-The idea of wearables and smart appliances and convenient apps is one of utopian idealism on the surface.
-Unfortunately, this is a fucking joke and the actuality is proving to be a living, breathing dystopian nightmare.
+The idea of wearables and smart appliances and convenient apps is one of utopian idealism …at least, on the surface.
+Unfortunately, this is a fucking joke and the actuality turns out to be a living, breathing dystopian nightmare.

 The Ideal

-The internet of things holds so much promise.
-It’s not just convenience, it connects people across the globe in small meaningful ways like never before.
+The internet of things1 holds so much promise.2 It’s not just convenience either: it connects people across the globe in small meaningful ways like never before.
+It stimulates innovation, invention, and enables powerful tools never before imaginable to serve humankind at incredible levels.

 Take accident prevention, for example!
 Imagine being able to check for certain whether you forgot your stove on by flicking a glance to some easy-access wearable, such as a smart watch.
 If it turns out to have slipped your mind, you can switch it back off with a simple swipe of your finger.
 Or better yet, a snappy verbal command.